atlasproxy/atlas/README.md

 <hr />

-Atlas is minimalistic proxy, yet retains important features for a streamlined proxy experience.
-It was an entry for the 2024 Titanium Network Proxathon, receiving first place.
+Atlas is a minimalistic proxy service packed with important features for a simple, streamlined proxy experience.
+It was an entry for the 2024 Titanium Network Proxathon.

 ## Features

 `🖥️ Minimal` Atlas's minimalized UI allows you to browse quickly and easily with the least possible obstructions.

-`🔖 Bookmarks` Save pages with the Bookmark button while browsing and come back to it later in the Bookmark page.
+`🔖 Bookmarks` Save the tab you're browsing on to come back to it later.

-`⚙️ Customization` Customize Atlas's settings and behavior to your preference.
+`⚙️ Customization` Personalize Atlas just the way you like it, with a wide range of different settings to customize.

-`🔒 Secure` Browsing is secure by default; all your data is processed securely and privately.
+`🔒 Secure` Browsing with Atlas is secure by default; all your data is end-to-end encrypted while being processed securely and privately.

-`💨 Speed` Being created in Astro, Atlas's static composition is as fast as can be without bloat.
+`💨 Speed` Made in Astro, Atlas's static composition is as fast as can be without bloat.

 ## Maintainers